ZubinKanga/hhiiddeenn-vvoorrttiicceess/README.md

 Run the Python script to receive the telemetry data from No Limits 2 and translate it to an [Open Sound Control](https://en.wikipedia.org/wiki/Open_Sound_Control) server by typing

 ```
-python _254_nl2_to_osc.py
+python hhvv_nl2_to_osc.py
 ```
 and confirming with Enter.

 ### Max Patch

-You can now open the [Max 8](https://cycling74.com/products/max) patch `_254_osc_to_midi.maxpat`.
+You can now open the [Max 8](https://cycling74.com/products/max) patch `hhvv_osc_to_midi.maxpat`.
 Its job is it to receive the OSC data and transform the speed value into a simple metronome.
 The metronome ticks are sent as individual MIDI note commands to an iPhone running The Metronome by Soundbrenner.

 ### MIDI Connection
 For the The Metronome by Soundbrenner to receive the MIDI command, you need to connect the iOS device using a USB cable (Bluetooth MIDI is not recommended).
 Open the Audio MIDI Setup application under Applications > Utilities, navigate to the Audio Devices screen (⌘+1) and enable the iOS device for MIDI communication via USB by clicking the "Enable" button.